alpererdogan8/alpererdogan8/README.md

-Fallen seven times, rising for the eighth.
+Fallen seven times.
+Now, rising for the eighth.
 Again.